 This means that you can't contribute cryptocurrencies to your Roth Individual Retirement Account (Roth IRA) directly, but you can add them to your IRA through a purchase.
 Therefore, IRAs are not prohibited from holding cryptocurrencies under the anti-currency rule and can therefore be owned by an IRA.
 Because cryptocurrencies are property, an IRA can purchase cryptocurrency by purchase without violating rules that prohibit IRAs from storing collectibles or coins.
 Instead of the one-time buying experience offered by most brokerage firms, where you can create an IRA and buy and sell securities in one place, you may need to do a little more DIY with a Bitcoin IRA.

+However, it is important to be aware of potential Gold IRA scams that may arise when investing in cryptocurrency.
 Bitcoin IRA is the world's pioneering cryptocurrency IRA that addresses your investment needs with a full-service process.